gvwilson/sensibleadventures/shapers/shapers.md

 Slow-moving and short-sighted,
 turtles are natural shapers.

--   Shell counts as natural armor (with no attack penalty).
+-   Shell counts as medium armor (with no attack penalty).
 -   If a Turtle is a shaper, they start with a -2 rating instead of -4.
 -   Can hold their breath for 15 minutes.